Why choose Speedskating:

 General Midway Club Information:

-Meets: Parents register their child for each event.
-Following are annual races.
+Meets: Parents register their child for meets.
+Races are held in Roseville, Milwaukee, or Salt Lake City.
 Check the Midway calendar for dates and registration details.

 Skaters should be at the oval 30-45 minutes before the scheduled ice time for warm ups with your age group.